ROUTING REFERENCE

 - Configured device-specific destinations take precedence when they are available.

-- If a destination is missing, the public fallback page is rendered instead of inventing a redirect target.
+- If a destination is missing, Smart Linker renders the public fallback page instead of inventing a redirect target.

 - The fallback behavior is deterministic and stays tied to the published public link.